Wareham Gatemen: The 1990s: A long streak of success

 Wareham made the playoffs every year from 1990 to 2002, a 13-year streak that remains the league record.
 During the streak, Wareham reached the championship series seven times, winning four times, including back-to-back championships in 2001 and 2002.

 In 1990, the Gatemen reached the CCBL finals, but were ousted by the Yarmouth-Dennis Red Sox.
 Wareham was led by the league's Outstanding Pro Prospect, Doug Glanville, and CCBL Hall of Famer Mark Smith, who led the league with a .408 average and hit six homers on his way to being named league MVP.
 For the Red Sox, it was their second consecutive title under CCBL Hall of Fame manager Don Reed.
 After defeating the Gatemen for the 1990 title, Reed switched sides and became Wareham's field boss in 1991.
 Reed continued to pilot the Gatemen through 1999, winning another pair of league titles to match his two with Y-D.

 Reed's first title with Wareham came in 1994.
 The Gatemen earned a spot in the finals by defeating Falmouth in the semi-final series via consecutive shutouts, 1–0 and 2–0.
 Wareham faced Brewster in the championship series, and continued its shutout streak in Game 1 at Clem Spillane Field by blanking the Whitecaps, 7–0, behind a complete game gem by Brian McNichol.
 Brewster put up a better fight in Game 2 and the teams went into the 13th inning knotted at 3–3.
 Wareham put across two runs in the top of the frame and allowed just one in the bottom to escape with the 5–4 victory and complete the title series sweep.

 Reed's boys were champs again in 1997, led by CCBL Hall of Fame slugger Carlos Peña.
 The sure-handed first baseman won the league MVP and Sportsmanship awards, and led the CCBL in homers (8) and RBI (33) while batting .318.
 The team also featured future major league all-star and Cy Young Award winner Barry Zito.
 The Gatemen finished the regular season first in the West Division, and after a two-game semi-finals sweep of Bourne, faced Harwich for the title.
 In the championship series, Wareham took Game 1 at home, 9–4.
 The Gatemen completed the title sweep in Game 2 at Whitehouse Field by a tally of 6–2, with playoff MVP Kevin Hodge's three-run blast in the sixth sealing the victory.

 Other notable 1990s Gatemen included Roy Marsh, who set a league record with 48 stolen bases, and was West Division All-Star Game MVP for Wareham in 1993.
-Wareham's 1996 team boasted league MVP Kevin Nicholson, saves co-leader Clint Chrysler, and future major league all-star Lance Berkman, who led the CCBL in batting with a .352 mark.
+Wareham's 1996 team boasted league MVP Kevin Nicholson, saves co-leader Clint Chrysler, and CCBL Hall of Famer Lance Berkman, who led the league in batting with a .352 mark.
 The 1998 Gatemen featured a pair of star moundsmen in CCBL Hall of Famer Ben Sheets and the co-winner of the league's Outstanding Pitcher Award, Phil Devey.